Module API

 If you would like to use protocol buffers to define the structures you send over the mesh (recommended), here's how to do that.

-1. Create a new .proto file in the protos directory.
+file in the protos directory. - Run

-2. Run ./bin/regen-protos.sh to regenerate the C code for accessing the protocol buffers.
-If you don't have the required nanopb tool, follow the instructions printed by the script to get it.
+to regenerate the C code for accessing the protocol buffers.
+If you don't have the required nanopb tool, follow the instructions printed by the script to get it. - Done!
+You can now use your new protobuf just like any of the existing protobufs in Meshtastic.